Synergos Board Member

-She is Chair of the External Advisory Board of the Yale Center for Environmental Law and Policy, Founding Member of the Global Philanthropists Circle; Policy Advisor to the Oxford Poverty and Human Development Initiative (OPHI); Director of Synergos Institute, Quincy Jones Music Consortium, and the Temenos Academy; Member of the Dean’s Council of Harvard Kennedy School, Africa Advisory Committee of Human Rights Watch, Chairman’s Council of Conservation International and Advisory Board Member of Fair Trade USA and TakingItGlobal.
+Ms. Samuel is Professor of Practice at the Institute for Studies in International Development, McGill University.
+Ms. Samuel also serves as a Policy Advisor to the Oxford Poverty & Human Development Initiative (OPHI) where she was a Visiting Scholar (2013 and 2014), Chair of the External Advisory Board of the Yale Center for Environmental Law and Policy, Founding Member of the Global Philanthropists Circle; Director of the Synergos Institute and the Synergos Institute Canada, Quincy Jones Music Consortium, the Temenos Academy and the Prince’s School for Traditional Arts; Member of the Dean’s Council of Harvard Kennedy School, the World Economic Forum (WEF), the Clinton Global Initiative, the TED conference, the Africa Advisory Committee of Human Rights Watch; the WEF’s Family Business Community; Advisory Board Member of Fair Trade USA, and TakingItGlobal Canada.

 As President of The Samuel Family Foundation, Ms. Samuel has actively engaged in a number of collaborative partnerships directed toward global poverty eradication, global environmental sustainability and conservation, youth empowerment, Indigenous rights and human rights advocacy, preservation of traditional arts and wisdom, disability rights and family support.
 As a Director of The Samuel Group of Companies, founded in 1855, comprising a network of operations across North America engaged in the processing, manufacturing and distribution of steel and other metals, Ms. Samuel has advanced corporate leadership within Canada and internationally and in particular with regard to corporate social responsibility.